segmentio/segment-docs/src/connections/sources/custom-domain.md

 Segment recommends creating a different subdomain (for example, `mysubdomain.mydomain.com`) for each source.
 You cannot connect multiple custom domains to the same source.

 ### What sources can I use with Custom Domain?
-For the initial setup an [Analytics.js](docs/connections/sources/catalog/libraries/website/javascript/) source is required.
+For initial setup, Segment requires an [Analytics.js](/docs/connections/sources/catalog/libraries/website/javascript/) source.
 Custom Domain was largely developed to support JavaScript sources.
 It helps with comprehensive collection of first-party data from your website when accessed over any platform (desktop, mobile, and more).
 You can use the subdomain for all other non-JavaScript sources as well, for consistency, but it will have no impact on data collection for those sources.

 ### How can I configure non-JavaScript sources to use Custom Domain?